ctangarife/claudish-ollama/README.md

 **When to use Claudish:**
 - ✅ Want to try different models (Grok, GPT-5, Ollama models, etc.)
-- ✅ Need OpenRouter-specific features
+- ✅ Need OpenRouter-specific features (including tool calling)
 - ✅ Prefer OpenRouter or OllamaCloud pricing
 - ✅ Testing model performance
-- ✅ Want to use  cloud-hosted Ollama models
+- ✅ Want to use cloud-hosted Ollama models (for tasks that don't require tools)
+- ⚠️ **Note:** Use OpenRouter provider if you need tool support (file operations, command execution, etc.)

 **When to use Claude Code:**
 - ✅ Want latest Anthropic models only